Consider the two nearly identical rookie seasons below:

-Minnesota had not been truly competitive since winning the AL West in 1970, but they started strongly in 1975, and Hisle – now batting in the middle of the lineup – was a big contributor.
-“I was having the best season of my career,” he said that October. xxiii He may have had additional incentive because he was not listed on the computerized All-Star ballots.
+Minnesota had not been truly competitive since winning the AL West in 1970, but Hisle – now batting in the middle of the lineup – was a big contributor to a team that hoped to be on the rise.
+“I was having the best season of my career,” he said that October.
+23 He may have had additional incentive because he was not listed on the computerized All-Star ballots.

-Unfortunately, a bone spur in his elbow (and subsequent surgery) limited Hisle to just 35 at-bats throughout the remaining 101 games of the season.
-In his absence, the team fell below .500 and finished more than 20 games behind the division champion Oakland Athletics.
+Unfortunately, a bone spur in his elbow (and subsequent surgery) limited Hisle to just 35 at-bats after June 17.
+In his absence, the team fell below .500 and finished 20 1/2 games behind the division champion Oakland Athletics.
 Manager Frank Quilici was fired, and Hisle was reunited with his first major-league skipper, Gene Mauch.

 The Twins spent much of 1977 in first place but collapsed down the stretch (something Mauch could remember most painfully from his 1964 Phillies).
 Their distant fourth-place finish disappointed fans, team, and Hisle himself, despite his personal success.
 Hisle started strongly and stayed consistent –his batting average never dipped below .290 after May 13.
 He finished at .302– the only time he hit .300 over a full season in the majors – and led the AL with 119 RBIs.
 His 28 home runs also placed him among the league’s top 10.
 He made the American League All-Star squad for the first time and got some votes for Most Valuable Player.

-The Brewers (formerly the Seattle Pilots) had never finished above .500 in 10 seasons.
+The Brewers (formerly the Seattle Pilots) had never finished above .500 in nine seasons.
 The perceived route to success was free agency.
-The club had already made a splash by signing Oakland’s slugging third baseman, Sal Bando.
+The club had already made a splash by signing Oakland’s slugging third baseman Sal Bando a year earlier.
 The lineup also included Cecil Cooper, future Hall of Famers Robin Yount and Paul Molitor, and Hisle’s former teammate Don Money.
 The team looked like a contender in the AL East.

 Determined to play through the pain, Hisle served as Milwaukee’s designated hitter over the next two weeks, but he eventually was forced to yield and went on the disabled list.
 An exercise program to strengthen the shoulder – in lieu of surgery – took longer than expected, and Hisle did not make another appearance until early September.
 Even then, he was limited to eight at-bats before he was shut down.

 Over the next 15-plus years, Hisle served in a similar capacity with his first pro organization, the Phillies.
-He also had brief stints in the minors with the Houston Astros (1989), Toronto Blue Jays (1990-91), and the Brewers again (1997).
+He also had brief coaching stints in the minors with the Houston Astros (1989), Toronto Blue Jays (1990-91), and the Brewers again (1997).
 From 1992 through 1995, Hisle was with the Blue Jays’ parent team as batting coach.
-He won a strong review after the 1992 season, the first of back-to-back championships for Toronto.
-“The team’s improved hitting…benefited from Hisle’s emphasis on patience and discipline.”xxxv In 1993, John Olerud, old teammate Paul Molitor, and Roberto Alomar finished one-two-three in the American League batting race.
+He won a strong review after the 1992 season, the first of back-to-back World Series championships for Toronto.
+“The team’s improved hitting…benefited from Hisle’s emphasis on patience and discipline.”35 In 1993 a trio of Blue Jays, John Olerud, old teammate Paul Molitor, and Roberto Alomar finished one-two-three in the American League batting race.
 That feat had been accomplished only once before, by three Phillies players exactly 100 years earlier.